oktadev/okta-blog/_source/_posts/2021-02-26-unity-webgl-playfab-authorization.md

 });
 ```

-This code very simply takes an OAuth authorization request URI, passed to it from the calling C# in Unity, and passes it to a corresponding startAuth() function in the parent page’s JavaScript.
+This code very simply takes an OAuth authorization request URI, passed to it from the calling C# in Unity, and passes it to a corresponding startAuth() function in the parent page's JavaScript.
 This startAuth() function will instruct the browser to open a popup and redirect to the OAuth authorization URI passed to it by the C# in Unity.
 The WebGL object calls the jslib which runs in the browser, allowing it to interact with the code running in the browser where the WebGL object cant.

-Next, create the startAuth() function in the JavaScript within the WebGL’s parent page so that the C# can interact with it via the OAuth.jslib.
+Next, create the startAuth() function in the JavaScript within the WebGL's parent page so that the C# can interact with it via the OAuth.jslib.
 To do this, start by building the WebGL project in Unity, which will generate an index.html that renders the WebGL object.

 Click **File**, **Build Settings** and then click **Build**.